Billy-tech133/library/README.md

 # library
-A HTML, CSS and JavaSCript project
+A HTML, CSS and JavaScript project